Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

         * > (2014, VGG) The spatial resolution of the feature maps is reduced more aggressively in the first layers to decrease the amount of computation.
         * > (2015, ResNet) In [44, 24], a few intermediate layers are directly connected to auxiliary classifiers for addressing vanishing/exploding gradients.
         * > (2015, ResNet) In [44], an "inception" layer is composed of a shortcut branch and a few deeper branches.
+        * > (2015, Inception-v3) Much of the original gains of the GoogLeNet network [20] arise from a very generous use of dimension reduction.
+This can be viewed as a special case of factorizing convolutions in a computationally efficient manner.
+        * > (2015, Inception-v3) [20] has introduced the notion of auxiliary classifiers to improve the convergence of very deep networks.
+The original motivation was to push useful gradients to the lower layers to make them immediately useful and improve the convergence during training by combating the vanishing gradient problem in very deep networks.
 * [[Inception-v2/Batch Normalization](https://arxiv.org/abs/1502.03167)]
     [[pdf](https://arxiv.org/pdf/1502.03167.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1502.03167/)]